ak-anirudh/TBA-Yard-Module/README.md

 - [JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 - [Maven 3](https://maven.apache.org)

+## Project Info

+This project consists of two applications and you need to run both of 'em -
+- Cranes (for crud operations on the db)
+- UI (command line to interact with the application)

 ## Running the application locally

 There are several ways to run the application on your local machine.